 Bhutan: October 2014

 Bhutan, a tiny country that many people are unfamiliar with, sits tucked away in the Himalayas, wedged between India and China.
 It is a small country with a huge cost to visit ($250 per person per day) but entirely worth it.
 Visiting Bhutan was like stepping back in time.
-We visited ancient buildings, drove through stunning scenery, and had a nice break from the chaos of Nepal before heading into the craziness that is India.
+With our one week here, we visited ancient buildings, drove through stunning scenery, and had a nice break from the chaos of Nepal before heading into the craziness that is India.